vishakanirmal/vishakanirmal.github.io/content/quicktools.md

 ![the original prototype](../src/images/quicktools/prototype.gif)

-## Strategy
+## Leading strategic conversations
-> I led a number of discussions to align our design, engineering, and product leaders and stakeholders.

 Following our hackathon success, I led discussions with Product, UX, and Marketing leadership to secure investment in shape banks and quick actions.
 Using our research and internal testing, we demonstrated that these tools would:

 - Accelerate individual and team workflows.
 - Enhance discoverability of features on the canvas.
 - Enable facilitators to curate focused participation experiences.

+However, one of our larger questions with this project was:
+> Would creating these widgets be adding UI to the canvas?
+How would we define what this looks like?

+I worked closely with our design systems team to come up with a proposal for the look and feel of these new widgets, matching what our current canvas shapes looked like, while attempting to feel in the same family as our UI system components.

 ![one of the many boards we used to develop our strategy](../src/images/quicktools/strategy.png)

-## Iteration
+## Iterating designs
-> Through design iteration, my work defined the new problem space of UI on the canvas

 With leadership buy-in, I collaborated with a new development team to further develop Quick Tools.
 Our objective was to increase template utilization by refining and expanding the tools.

 Working closely with my product manager, James Webb, we outlined our goals and roadmap.
 I created high-level concept mocks and detailed designs to transition Quick Tools from its hackathon state to a polished product.

 ![iterations of the designs](../src/images/quicktools/design.png)

-## Validation
+## Validation of the concept
-> With user interviews, observation sessions, and usability testing, we refined quick tools in an agile development cycle.
+With user interviews, observation sessions, and usability testing, we refined quick tools in an agile development cycle.
 Beyond initial hackathon research, I conducted three major research initiatives, including usability testing and participatory design exercises.

 In addition to formal studies, I regularly engaged with users through weekly calls to gather feedback and insights, which informed continuous improvements to the product.

 ![multiple of my research reports](../src/images/quicktools/research.png)

-## Final Designs
+## Final designs
 > Quick shape banks allow users to quickly add from a pre-built library of shapes, directly from the canvas.

 Our research guided the development of widgets that allowed users to create and reuse shapes easily.
 We emphasized intuitive design, like stackable items in the shape bank and customizable shape banks for personalized use.